Augustus Dickens: Death and legacy

 Augustus Dickens died from tuberculosis in America aged 38 and was buried in Graceland Cemetery in Chicago.

 His elder brother, Charles, provided financial support for both Augustus's first wife, Harriett Dickens—who by that time was "afflicted by blindness"—and Bertha, who was described as Mrs Bertha Philips [sic] Dickens in Augustus's will.

-Bertha Phillips passed away on 24 December 1868 due to an apparent overdose of morphine.
+Bertha Phillips died on 24 December 1868 due to an apparent overdose of morphine.
 This has been speculated to have been a suicide, although she was taking morphine for a medical condition at the time, so could have been accidental.